 For fun on your feet, set off down the seafront in Great Yarmouth or along Beach Road in Hemsby for all sorts of attractions, seaside amusements, crazy golf, adventure golf and theme parks for little kids or big kids.
-Along the Golden Mile in Great Yarmouth you'll also find bowling alleys, the Sea Life Centre, the cinema, a model village, the World of Reptiles, a tropical pool, and the Pleasure Beach along with plenty of cafes and seafront tea rooms, or you can simply stroll out to sea along either pier.
+Along the Golden Mile in Great Yarmouth you'll also find bowling alleys, the Sea Life Centre, the cinema, a model village, a tropical pool, and the Pleasure Beach along with plenty of cafes and seafront tea rooms, or you can simply stroll out to sea along either pier.

 Wander further inland to visit one of the town's six museums, including the award winning Time & Tide museum or the Potteries and Smoke House, stashed full of shipwrecked goods to get a flavour of what the town is about.
 We've got English Heritage and National Trust properties available to visit too, as well as a Medieval town wall and plenty of fascinating heritage for the culture vultures.

 Alternatively, head for the town centre at the top of Regent Road, home to traditional seaside goods, where you'll find shops galore, from high street favourites to our very own unique boutiques and independent stores.